Planning and risk management

 When making trading decisions, you should distinguish between those which are rational and those which are emotional.
 Relying on 'gut' feeling will almost certainly end in disaster, so it's vital to back up your decisions with clear analysis.
 As we've seen earlier, creating a structured trading plan can help you manage emotional risk by providing clear guidelines and helping you maintain your discipline.

-For example, if you put all your investment capital into the shares of a single company, you risk losing it all if that company goes bust.
-On the other hand, if you buy shares in many different companies, your loss from the one that fails won't have such a devastating effect on your overall investment.
+For example, if you put all your investment capital into the equities of a single company, you risk losing it all if that company goes bust.
+On the other hand, if you buy equities in many different companies, your loss from the one that fails won't have such a devastating effect on your overall investment.

-However, even spreading your capital across a range of different shares can't protect you from systemic risk factors that can affect the stock market as a whole.
+However, even spreading your capital across a range of different equities can't protect you from systemic risk factors that can affect the stock market as a whole.

 Select riskier investments carefully